 While you’re at it, also take the time to explore the various tools that you can use to make the slideshow.
 While PowerPoint is a classic, your designs may feel a little too generic or restricted.
-You can check out Invideo, a free slideshow maker, which allows you to create fun and personalized slideshows in a matter of a few clicks!
+You can check out Invideo, a free slideshow maker, that allows you to create fun and personalized slideshows in a matter of a few clicks!

 3. Maintain Uniformity

 You could use a promo video maker or post your slideshow on Slideshare; what matters is that it should reflect your brand voice.
 Anyone who sees the slideshow should trace it back to your firm.